cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 Currently none.

 ## Step 1: Network policy for DB
-We want only that __ads:app__ is allowed to talk to __ads:db__.
-Configure a network policy in a file named `ads-db-networkpolicy` accordingly.
+We want only that  __ads:db__ only takes to messages from __ads:app__.
+Configure a network policy in a file named `ads-db-networkpolicy.yaml` accordingly.
 You can check the network policy exercise and [this reference](https://kubernetes.io/docs/concepts/services-networking/network-policies/) on how to write a network policy.

 ## Step 2: Network policy for Ads
-Currently we want __ads:app__ to be able to only talk to the db.
-And we want that __ads:app__ only takes messages from the ingress.
+We want that __ads:app__ only takes messages from the ingress.
 The ingress controller is in the `kube-system` namespace and has the following labels you can use:
 ```
 app: nginx-ingress
 component: controller
 origin: gardener
 ```
+Futher we can also allow  __ads:app__ to send traffic only to certian pods.
+This would currently be __ads:db__ and the dns server in our cluster.
+This dns server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`.

+Configure a network policy in a file named `ads-app-networkpolicy.yaml` accordingly.
+Hints: [this example](https://github.com/ahmetb/kubernetes-network-policy-recipes/blob/master/07-allow-traffic-from-some-pods-in-another-namespace.md) and the egress rules. (see above reference and [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#networkpolicyspec-v1-networking-k8s-io)).

 ## Step 3: TLS

+We also want to enable TSL for our communication with ads.
+Therefore we activate TLS on our ingress service.
+We follow the steps of the [configmap and secrets](../exercise_06_configmaps_secrets.md) exercise to optain the key and certificate files and create the tls-secret.
 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/nginx.key -out /tmp/nginx.crt -subj "/CN=nginxsvc/O=nginxsvc"
 kubectl create secret tls ingress-tls-sec --cert=nginx.crt --key=nginx.key --dry-run -o yaml > tls.yaml
 kubectl apply -f tls.yaml
 ```
-Change spec of ingress to the following and apply the change:
+With this we can change `spec:` of ingress in the yaml to the following and apply the change:
 ```
 spec:
   rules: